noureddin/recite/README.md

 These are not changeable from the UI, only from the URL parameters; they are experimental features, too advanced, and/or too specific for almost all users.

+**Warning:** Don't rely too much on the "disable" params if your users or students can fiddle with the JavaScript console.

 - `qariurl=`: provide the url of your preferred audio recitation server, even a locally hosted one (e.g., `http://0.0.0.0:6236`, but NOT&nbsp;`file:///`).
 Makes the Qari selector empty.
 But changing the Qari selector overrides this.
 The given URL must be a full URL where ayat audio files can be found; e.g., one can append `/001001.mp3` to the given URL and find the first ayah of the first sura.

 - `hc`, or `highcontrast`: when enabled with the dark mode, it improves the contrast of most colors, including the tajweed colors.